This course has been specially designed for professionals working in educational settings, enabling you to gain a doctorate level qualification.

-- You’ll be part of a thriving and supportive community of academics who are active researchers.
-Everyone on this course is a highly experienced, skilled and knowledgeable professional.
+- Be part of a thriving and supportive community of academics who are active researchers

 What you'll do

-- Throughout the course you’ll benefit from attending regular seminars and guest lectures hosted by high profile experts from various educational fields.
+- Throughout the programme, you’ll benefit from regular seminars and workshops hosted by high profile experts.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
 As well as to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 Sharon is course leader of the EdD.
 She researches and publishes on EAP and academic literacies, especially how academic writing and writing for research publication purposes intersect with various socio-cultural and socio-political aspects of higher education.
 She has worked as ...